 Until choosing to work on my beliefs, I had never realized that I was mad at myself.
-For being weak, for letting myself get hurt and for not being strong enough to do anything about any of it.
+For being weak, letting myself get hurt, and not being strong enough to do anything about it.
 I couldn’t stop the fights in our home or keep my grandfather with us; I had blamed myself for all of it.
 Then, as I got older, my anger turned to loathe and then hatred.
 I had also never allowed myself to be angry that I didn’t receive the comfort I needed.

 Awaken our inner strength

 What I had always needed was to let myself feel my pain.
-Along with acknowledging that I had the right to be protected, cared for and comforted, I needed to process the anger of feeling so alone and so scared and not getting angry at those who didn’t help me.
+Along with acknowledging that I had the right to be protected, cared for, and comforted, I needed to process the anger of feeling alone and scared and not get angry at those who didn’t help me.

 I couldn’t unlock my inner strength until I acknowledged the pain with me.
 That’s the thing about embodiment; we can avoid feeling the pain.
 We try to hide it and pretend it doesn’t exist, yet it persists in our bodies.
 But we must acknowledge our experiences.
 Yet all too often, we will continue to try to reason with them, diminish them, or avoid them.

 I need to love her, releasing the expectations I had carried for so long of things she was never capable of.
 To understand that she had always acted to protect herself.
-And forgiveness for my adult self for still wearing these beliefs as armour, to never be hurt so deeply again.
+And forgive my adult self for still wearing these beliefs as armor, never to be hurt so deeply again.